 Satya South Indian Restaurant

-Auckland City, Sandringham, Mt Eden and Newton
+K'rd, Sandringham, Mt Eden and Newton

 Freeman & Grey

-Fishsmith have put a Herne Bay stamp on fish and chips and made them hella trendy.
+Fishsmith has put a Herne Bay stamp on fish and chips and made them hella trendy.
 Your order will be presented exquisitely and leave you with money to burn.
 Our go-to is their spiced fish tacos served with chips, slaw and sauce for $16.

 If you love Korean food (you do), look no further than Bannsang.
-Serving some of the best Korean eats in Auckland, their delicious wine infused pork belly has developed a cult following—and for good reason, too!
+Serving some of the best Korean eats in Auckland, their delicious wine-infused pork belly has developed a cult following—and for good reason, too.
 Their perfectly spicy soul warming soft tofu stew is also not to be missed.

 Chawlas Indian Restaurant

-Chawlas serves the best palak paneer in Auckland—rich, creamy and cheap, just the way we like it!
+Chawlas serves the best palak paneer in Auckland—rich, creamy and cheap, just the way we like it.
 Located a hop, step and a jump from The Civic, this inner-city restaurant is popular with students and office folk alike.